-In addition, the party that receives the court's document production order is not subject to sanctions for non-compliance; the court may simply find the other party's argument concerning the contents of such document in question to be true.
+In addition, the party that receives the court's document production order is not subject to sanctions for non-compliance; the court may simply find the other party's argument concerning the contents of the document in question to be true.

-In addition to those grounds listed above, a party may also file a request for the court order requiring the other party or a third party to submit the document in question to the court.
+In addition to the grounds listed above, a party may also file a request for the court order requiring the other party or a third party to submit the document in question to the court.
 This request for document submission order is commonly utilised to collect documents relating to the lawsuit from the government or other institutions.
 However, similar to the court's document production order, there are no legal grounds to enforce the document submission order on the other party or the authorities.

-In a lawsuit in which a private party files to seek monetary damages against the party violating the MRFTA pursuant to Article 56 thereof, if it finds it necessary, the court may order the KFTC to produce the entire set of investigation records for the case in question, which includes interviews with persons related to the case, witnesses, appraisers, stenographic records and other evidentiary documents.
+In a lawsuit in which a private party files to seek monetary damages against the party violating the MRFTA pursuant to Article 109, if it finds it necessary, the court may order the KFTC to produce the entire set of investigation records for the case in question, which includes interviews with persons related to the case, witnesses, appraisers, stenographic records and other evidentiary documents.